Landang: Botany

-This type of palm is usually found in tropical areas of South Central Asia particularly in India thru the Philippines and some parts of northern Australia.
+Buli is a type of palm is usually found in tropical areas of South Central Asia particularly in India through the Philippines and some parts of northern Australia.
 It would grow on different soil types and may reach 20 meters high and would bear up to a million flowers.
 It is one of the largest palms.
 It is slow growing and doesn't want to be disturbed once planted.
 It would require an abundance of sunlight and much water.
 Like all the Corypha family, it only flowers once during maturity and dies after.